wagnar-woofbrok/ansible-valheim-server/README.md

 The dockerized game server itself is thanks to `mbround18` and the source can be found [here](https://github.com/mbround18/valheim-docker).
 This dockerized setup allows choosing different types of Valheim play, either `Vanilla` or a form of modded server.
 It is important to note that all types *other than* `Vanilla` require all connecting clients (players) to configure the corresponding modding client on their machines!

+### Volumes and Game Server Files

+There are three directories on the server machine that are mounted as volumes for the game server's files, including (if you enable it) the backups of the game world itself.
+These are the directories you'd want to backup or save to be able to reload your world on another machine, and they are:

+* /opt/valheim/server
+* /opt/valheim/saves
+* /opt/valheim/backups

 ## TODO
 * Use the [mbround18 mods guide](https://github.com/mbround18/valheim-docker/blob/main/docs/tutorials/getting_started_with_mods.md) to configure BepInEx mods on the server
+* Replace `sudo` and root user with another user; on DigitalOcean this will require adding and configurng a new user in the prerequisites steps; also requires adding user to docker group `usermod -aG docker ${USER}`
 * [Run playbook with Vault to encrypt ENV vars like ssh-key](https://docs.ansible.com/ansible/playbooks_vault.html#running-a-playbook-with-vault)